-- Another important aspect of street design is to incorporate measures in the design which promote safety at the interface between pedestrians, cyclists, and motorized transport. - A very important aspect is provision of street lights and signage.
-Ample street lighting is essential for maintaining visibility as well as safety. - In order to control the growth of private vehicles in the development, it becomes important that steps are taken to ensure that people are discouraged from owning multiple vehicles.
-This can be ensured by limiting the parking area to only meet the minimum local bye-law/NBC 2005/Environmental Clearance requirements (whichever is applicable) and not providing extra vehicular parking space. - Mass transport systems should be developed inside the development, to complement the transportation system of the city.
+- Mass transport systems should be developed inside the development, to complement the transportation system of the city.
 This will enable residents to use the collective transport services like small electric buses, golf cars, etc., for travel within the development reducing their dependency on private vehicles.
 In addition collective transport services can also be linked to the nearest public transport stops, so that residents are encouraged to use city public transport services. - The developments should also target the use of clean energy vehicles like electric cars and bikes.
 For this, the developers can work on providing the necessary electric charging infrastructure for electric vehicles across the site.

-- Submit site plan and sections along with narrative, highlighting the following: - the provision of bicycling tracks and footpaths - steps to ensure safety of pedestrians and non-motorized transport users - Location of various services like grocery stores, parks, ATMs etc. - various entry/exit points of the site demarcated - residential, commercial and institutional zones highlighted - Submit the site plan, along with narrative, elaborating the road network planning, highlighting road hierarchies and speed control measures. - Submit drawings and narrative highlighting that the total area being provided under parking does not exceed the requirements of the local bye laws/NBC 2005/ Environmental Clearance (whichever is applicable). - Submit a narrative elaborating on collective transport services system. - Provide narrative and site plan highlighting location of electric vehicle charging infrastructure
+- Submit site plan and sections along with narrative, highlighting the following: - provision of bicycling tracks and footpaths - steps to ensure safety of pedestrians and non-motorized transport users - location of various services like grocery stores, parks, ATMs etc. - various entry/exit points of the site demarcated - residential, commercial and institutional zones highlighted - Submit the site plan and narratives highlighting the following: - the road network planning, road hierarchies and speed control measures. - total area being provided under parking does not exceed the requirements of the local bye laws/NBC 2005/ Environmental Clearance (whichever is applicable). - location of electric vehicle charging infrastructure - the dedicated Disabled parking as per the GRIHA LD threshold. - Submit the site plan and narratives highlighting the collective transport system